`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with

-However, such simple quantized effective descriptions are not easily accessible in the standard density functional theory (DFT)~\cite{DFT1,DFT2} calculations.
-Indeed, due to the generic quantum fluctuation, the DFT results always contain non-quantized expectation value of valence, orbital and spin structure.
-This is because the above-mentioned effective quantized descriptions makes use of \textit{dressed} particles that absorb all the rapid dynamics of higher energy, instead of the bare particles described by DFT.
-It is therefore highly desirable to seek a simple mean for direct access to such quantized effective description within the current DFT framework.
+However, such simple quantized effective descriptions are not easily accessible in standard many-body treatments, when the quantum fluctuation (or hybridization) is strong.
+Indeed, in terms of \textit{bare} particles employed in most numerical many-body treatments, the results always contain non-quantized expectation values of charge, orbital, and spin structures~\cite{supplementary, Nelson2015}.
+It is therefore highly desirable to seek a simple mean for direct access to such fully quantized dressed objects within the \textit{existing} computational frameworks.
+Specifically, we aim to find such dressed objects that emerge below the ionic charging energy in functional materials.